How To Install Node.js on Debian 11

 Then we will show you how to remove Node.js from your server.

 You need to log in to your server as a non-root user with sudo privileges.
-To do this you can check our article about the Initial server setup with Debian 11.
+To do this, you can check our article about the Initial server setup with Debian 11.

+Node.js package is available by default in the Debian 11 repository, but it may not be in the latest version.
 To get Node.js from the default Debian repository, you can use the APT package manager.

 First, update your local package index with the following command: